apache/druid/docs/ingestion/kafka-share-group-ingestion.md

 ### Tuning configuration

 `tuningConfig` accepts the standard `KafkaTuningConfig` fields.
-Phase 1 honors:
+The runner currently honors:

 - `maxRowsInMemory` / `maxBytesInMemory`: triggers a mid-batch persist when the appenderator signals `isPersistRequired`.
 - `maxRowsPerSegment`: when reached during a batch the runner logs the event; over-threshold segments are pushed at the end-of-batch publish boundary.

-Mid-batch checkpoint and sequence rollover are deferred to Phase 2.
+Mid-batch checkpoint and sequence rollover are not supported.

 ## How it works